 Saina, Prannoy lose in Asia Championship semifinals

-(Eds: Updating with more results and details)
+(Eds: Updating with fresh inputs)

 For Saina, it was her eighth straight loss to Tai Tzu in 16 meetings and third defeat of the season.
 She had lost to her nemesis at the Indonesia Open final and All England Championship this year but unlike those defeats, it turned out to be a thrilling contest today as Saina gave ample display of her new-found confidence and fitness.